mortonne/psifr/docs/guide/order.rst

     edges = np.percentile(squareform(distances), np.linspace(1, 99, 10))

-We can now calculate conditional response probability as a function of distance bin, to examine how response probability varies with semantic distance.
+We can now calculate conditional response probability as a function of distance bin using :py:func:`~psifr.fr.distance_crp`, to examine how response probability varies with semantic distance.

 .. ipython:: python